nicolac1999/ADM-HW5/README.md

   > This is the core of this repository.
 In fact it contains the results of our implementations and researches.

 ## Notes
-We choose to implement the graph within a class **Graph**, from scratch with all the related methods and algorithms like BFS, Min-Cut and many others, in order to optimize computational time.
+We choose to implement the graph within a class **HWGraph**, from scratch with all the related methods and algorithms like BFS, Min-Cut and many others, in order to optimize computational time.
 We also decided to challenge ourselves and add an **Extra** part for the first three questions using the library [NetworkX](https://networkx.org/documentation/stable/tutorial.html).